 The IEEE 802.22 WRAN system includes two operational modes: a normal mode and a self-coexistence mode.
 In normal mode, one WRAN cell occupies one channel and operates on all the frames in a superframe; while in self-coexistence mode, multiple WRAN cells share the same channel and each coexisting WRAN cell operates on one or several different frames exclusively.

-The IEEE 802.22 WRAN system includes two operational modes: a normal mode and a self-coexistence mode.
-In normal mode, one WRAN cell occupies one channel and operates on all the frames in a superframe; while in self-coexistence mode, multiple WRAN cells share the same channel and each coexisting WRAN cell operates on one or several different frames exclusively.
+The IEEE 802.22b WRAN system includes two operational modes: a normal mode and a self-coexistence mode.
+In normal mode, one WRAN cell occupies one or more channels if multiple operating channels are available; while in self-coexistence mode, multiple WRAN cells share the same channel and each coexisting WRAN cell operates on one or several different frames exclusively.

 When operating in normal mode, a WRAN cell shall transmit the Superframe Control header (SCH) at the beginning of the first frame of a superframe on the operating channel; when operating in self-coexistence mode, a WRAN cell shall transmit its SCH at the beginning of the first frame allocated to it in the superframe.
 The structure of the SCH for both normal mode and self-coexistence mode can be found in 7.5.1.
 A WRAN runs in normal mode by default and transits to self-coexistence mode when the WRAN can detect and decode an SCH or a CBP from an adjacent WRAN cell on its operating channel.

-When operating in normal mode, a WRAN cell shall transmit the Superframe Control header (SCH) at the beginning of the first frame of a superframe on the operating channel; when operating in self-coexistence mode, a WRAN cell shall transmit its SCH at the beginning of the first frame allocated to it in the superframe.
+When operating in normal mode, an IEEE 802.22 WRAN cell shall transmit the Superframe Control header (SCH) at the beginning of the first frame of a superframe on the operating channel; when operating in self-coexistence mode, an IEEE 802.22 WRAN cell shall transmit its SCH at the beginning of the first frame allocated to it in the superframe.
 The structure of the SCH for both normal mode and self-coexistence mode can be found in 7.5.1.
-A WRAN runs in normal mode by default and transits to self-coexistence mode when the WRAN can detect and decode an SCH or a CBP from an adjacent WRAN cell on its operating channel.
+An IEEE 802.22 WRAN runs in normal mode by default and transits to self-coexistence mode when the WRAN can detect and decode an SCH or a CBP from an adjacent WRAN cell on its operating channel.

+An IEEE 802.22b WRAN shall transmit the Frame Control Header (FCH) at the beginning of the first frame on the operating channel in both normal mode and self-coexistencce mode.
+An IEEE 802.22b WRAN runs in normal mode by default and transits to self-coexistence mode when the WRAN can detect and decode an FCH or a CBP from an adjacent WRAN cell on its operating channel.

-7.3.1 General superframe structure for normal mode
+7.3.1 802.22 WRAN general superframe structure for normal mode

+7.3.1.x 802.22b WRAN general frame structure for normal mode

+The frame structure depicted in Figure xx shall be constituted of the following:

+_ A PHY frame preamble, see Clause 9

+_ A Frame Control Header (FCH), see xxx

+_ The rest of the first frame including its frame header and data payload

+At the beginning of every frame, the MR-BS shall transmit the frame preamble and the FCH on the operating channel using the modulation/coding specified in x.x.x and Table xxx respectively.
+In order to associate with an MR-BS, a CPE must receive the FCH to establish communication with the MR-BS.
+During each MAC frame, the MR-BS shall manage the upstream and downstream operations, which may include ordinary data communication, measurement activities, coexistence procedures, and so on.

-7.3.2 General superframe structure for self-coexistence mode
+7.3.2 802.22 WRAN general superframe structure for self-coexistence mode